michellejwatson/SENG440_Side_Channel_Attacks/README.md

 # SENG440_Side_Channel_Attacks

+## HOW TO CLONE IN SSH SERVER
+1. Generate SSH key pair: On your SSH server, use the `ssh-keygen` command to generate the keys.
+This will create a public key (id_rsa.pub) and a private key (id_rsa) in the ~/.ssh/ directory.
+2. Log in to your GitHub account and go to "Settings".
+Under "SSH and GPG keys", click on "New SSH key" or "Add SSH key".
+Provide a descriptive title for the key and paste the contents of your SSH public key (id_rsa.pub) into the designated field.
+Save the key
+3. Test ssh connection in ssh server with: `ssh -T git@github.com`
+4. Clone with: git@github.com:michellejwatson/SENG440_Side_Channel_Attacks.git

 ## HOW TO USE WITH SSH
 1. Open terminal, run `shh <netlinkid>@ugls.ece.uvic.ca`
 2. Run `make neon`: this will compile and create executable